maximebf/atomik/docs/controllers.md

 This plugin adds support for controllers to Atomik.
 Once activated you must use controllers in your actions.
 It is not possible to mix between the classic way and the controller way.

-The plugin will be disabled when a pluggable application starts.
-It can be enabled using

-    Atomik\Controller::$disable = false;

 ## Differences with the classic Atomik way

 There are two major differences which are views and the router.

 Each controller have multiple actions (methods) and each action has its own view.
-While having for example one file named *user.php* in the *actions* directory which contains the *UserController* class (we'll come to that later), you'll need many view files.
-Thus, instead of saving your views directly in the *views* directory you will have to save them in a folder named after your action.
+While having for example one file for your controller in the *actions* directory you'll need many view files.
+Thus, instead of saving your views directly in the *views* directory you will have to save them in a folder named after your controller.

 When using the router, the *action* parameter is mandatory.
 This plugin adds another mandatory parameter named *controller*.
 This parameter refers to the controller name whereas the *action*